MusicPlayerDaemon/MPD/doc/protocol.rst

 The server responds with::

- ACK [50@1] {play} song doesn't exist: "10240"
+ ACK [2@1] {play} Bad song index

-This tells us that the play command, which was the second in the list (the first or only command is numbered 0), failed with error 50.
-The number 50 translates to ``ACK_ERROR_NO_EXIST`` -- the song doesn't exist.
-This is reiterated by the message text which also tells us which song doesn't exist.
+This tells us that the play command, which was the second in the list (the first or only command is numbered 0), failed with error 2.
+The number 2 translates to ``ACK_ERROR_ARG`` -- the argument is invalid since such song position does not exist.
+This is reiterated by the message text which also tells us that the song index is incorrect.

 .. _command_lists: